 A range of health professionals are able to help you manage your arthritis.
 These may include:

 Different types of arthritis are treated by different medications.
 Some arthritis medications aim to reduce pain and inflammation.
-Others can slow down damage to joints in some types of arthritis.
+Others work on the disease process itself and aim to slow down or stop damage to the joints.

-The medication your doctor prescribes will depend on your type of arthritis and the severity of your symptoms.
-It is important to discuss any medication or other treatment with your doctor or rheumatologist so they can monitor your treatment.
+The medications your doctor prescribes will depend on your type of arthritis and the severity of your symptoms.

-- Creams and ointments – can be rubbed into the skin over a painful joint to relieve pain.
+- creams and ointments – can be rubbed into the skin over a painful joint to provide temporary pain relief

-- Corticosteroids and injections into the joint – if you have severe pain and inflammation in your joints, then your doctor may prescribe a stronger anti-inflammatory medicine called a corticosteroid.
-These can be taken as tablets or given by injection directly into a joint, muscle or other soft tissue.
+- corticosteroids – if you have severe pain and inflammation in your joints, then your doctor may prescribe a stronger anti-inflammatory medicine called a corticosteroid.
+These can be taken as tablets or given by injection directly into a joint, muscle or other soft tissue

 There are many things you can do to manage your arthritis, including:

-- Protect your joints – find out about aids, equipment and gadgets that can make tasks easier.
+- protect your joints – find out about aids, equipment and gadgets that can make tasks easier.
 An occupational therapist can give you advice on aids, equipment and home modifications.
-The Independent Living centre can also be a very useful contact for information and advice.
+Independent Living Centres can also be a very useful contact for information and advice

-Peer support groups exist around Victoria for people with all different forms of arthritis.
-Contact Arthritis and Osteoporosis Victoria for details of your nearest group.
-This information can also be found on the Arthritis Map.
+- Peer support groups exist for people with all different forms of arthritis.
+Contact MOVE muscle, bone & joint health for details of your nearest group.

 Where to get help